melikeguler99/case_study/README.md

 # qcPipe for long reads

 While FastQC and MultiQC are great for short-read quality control,the long reads generated from platforms such as Oxford Nanopore Technologies can be analysed with specific packages that can handle the long and variable nature of these reads.
-To address this, `qcpipe` integrates `NanoQC` and `NanoPlot`, providing long-read-aware summaries such as read-length distributions, yield plots, and interactive HTML reports.
+To address this, `qcPipe` integrates `NanoQC` and `NanoPlot`, providing long-read-aware summaries such as read-length distributions, yield plots, and interactive HTML reports.

 In addition to these tools, custom Python scripts compute per-read quality metrics directly from FASTQ/FASTQ.GZ files and calculate key summary statistics (mean, median, standard deviation, minimum, and maximum) for GC content, read length, and mean read quality score.
 These statistics are printed to standard output and embedded directly into the final visualization image.